 Click here to order a copy of this resource

 The Christian life involves more Sunday participation.
 For this reason, we offer a midweek meeting centered around Reformed teaching.
-Meetings take place in member homes and involve video instruction.
+Meetings take place in member homes and involve different forms of instruction such as video instruction and tabletop studies.

 Our church also believes that Reformed teaching can benefit the broader Christian community.
 For this reason we have hosted annual conferences at public venues.
 Previous conferences include “Modern Art and Ancient Faith” held at the Figge Art Museum (2015) and “Christianity and Culture” held at the Quad Cities Prayer Center (2016).
 Our 2017 conference focused on the Reformation.